Today we are continuing the series published last week dedicated to saving subdividers from possible property disaster.

 To make matters worse, he paid a premium for the land because he was incorrectly told that he could subdivide.

-It’s easy to walk away from a potential deal, but it’s not so easy to spend a year on a project only to break even or lose money, Craig said.
+It’s easy to walk away from a potential deal, but it’s not so easy to spend a year on a project only to break even or lose money.

 In this case, a two-minute phone call to a town planner could have saved the property investor a bundle of money.